marmelab/react-admin/docs/BoxStackGrid.md

 ## `<Stack>`

-`<Stack>` is a container component for arranging elements vertically or horizontally. use it whenever you need to lay out elements in a column or a row.
+`<Stack>` is a container component for arranging elements vertically or horizontally.
+Use it whenever you need to lay out elements in a column or a row.

 ![Stack](./img/stack.webp)